Aceix/aceix/README.md

 ### Hi there 👋

-I'm Kwesi, an ever-learning extraordinary software engineer and designer.
+I'm Kwesi, an ever-learning extraordinary engineer and designer.

 Big fan of motorsports 🏎️🏍️🏁 and open-source software 👨‍💻😎!